zakenaio/ci2023dfs-p1-site-main/README.md

 ![Semi-nav](resources/nav-transp.png)

-Semi-transparent nav should stand out, without being to intrusive.
+Semi-transparent navigation buttons enhance user experience by providing subtle visibility without obstructing content, fostering an elegant design.
+This promotes intuitive navigation, maintaining a balance between aesthetics and functionality for a seamless browsing experience.

 ![Rounded Overlay](resources/rounded-overlay.png)
 ![Rounded Overlay](resources/cohesive.png)

-Content sections overlap the parallaxed section deviders for a cohesive feel.
+Integrating rounded sections and overlapping content with section dividers on a website achieves a dynamic and modern design.
+The rounded sections soften visuals, adding an inviting feel, while overlapping content enhances continuity, guiding users through a seamless and engaging browsing experience.
+This cohesive approach elevates overall aesthetics and fosters positive user interaction.

 ![Side Overlay](resources/over-blobs.png)

-Side images and content got their separate sections slightly ontop of the main content with the same rounded corners to keep the feel.
+By placing side images and content in separate sections slightly above the main content, all with rounded corners, we maintain a unified and modern design.
+This consistent look enhances user experience, providing a visually appealing and approachable website layout.

 ## Tools & Technologies Used